jcorks/fable-js/README.md

 is a lot like a selector: you specify the context that receives the action.
 The bahevior is always defined on the object.

-You can also specify aliases and word blacklists to better approach general situations:
+You can also specify aliases and words to ignore to better approach general situations:

     Fable.Alias("weapon", ["sword", "axe", "sharp thing", "knife"]);
     Fable.Ignore(["at", "the", "please"]);

 ... allowing for for natural and dynamic commands:

-    Fable.Parse("take the sharp thing please");
+    Fable.Parse("Take the sharp thing, please.");
     >* You arm yourself.